blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ### Summary

 In this exercise, you deployed a Windows Failover Cluster and a SQL Always-On Availability Group for database resiliency.
-Also you deployed and configured an internal load balancer to support the Availability Group in Azure.
+Also, you deployed and configured an internal load balancer to support the Availability Group in Azure.
 Finally, you validated your configuration by failing over to one of your secondary nodes and connecting to the Availability Group Listener.

 ## Exercise 4: Configure Azure Site Recovery for Web Tier DR